c-error/landrive/README.md

     | url: http://192.168.0.200:80/path?fo=/ ...
     +- Logs -----------
     ```
     ✅ Now you’re ready to go!
+Open the above URLs in your browser.

 ## Build:
 - **Install Dependencies:**